-A few kinds of imbalance can contribute to your Sunday struggle: power, time and energy.
+A few kinds of imbalance can contribute to your Sunday anxiety struggle: power, time, and energy.
 When you feel like what you offer your work situation isn’t being reciprocated, it’s natural to dread the return to an imbalance that leaves you feeling out of sorts at work.

 Have a routine

 There are two different types of routines that will benefit you in helping kick the Sunday night anxiety to the curb.
 First, craft a routine specifically designed for the evening before you return to work.
 The routine should be specific, measurable, and clear.
 Choose a few tasks that you repeat, in the same order, at this point in your week every week.
 Whether that occurs on Sunday like a traditional business week schedule or you have a more flexible work week, this routine will be the same every time.